DrewNull/episerver-prerender-io/README.md

 -   The middleware routes the spider's request to Prerender on line `2`.
 -   Prerender requests the page from our website itself (lines `4-5`).
--   Prerender renders the page, conducting any AJAX requests along the way, caches the output, and sends it back to the original request from the website (lines `7-14`).
+-   Prerender renders the page, conducting any XHRs along the way, caches the output, and sends it back to the original request from the website (lines `7-14`).
 -   The website sends the request back to the spider (line `15`).